KidoniSoftware/kidoni/content/using-templates-with-chezmoi.md

 \home\ray\.local\share\chezmoi
 ```

-## Combining fragments into a larger template
+## Combining Fragments Into A Larger Template

 As mentioned at the start, you can put files in `.chezmoitemplates` and one
 use for that is to store pieces of templates that you want to include into